 Jacqueline has excellent interpersonal skills that are essential to working with a diverse group of individuals.
 She consistently and effectively represents the organization at meetings with government officials and other agencies, creating liaisons to promote the growth and development of the organization, as well as creating new partnerships to facilitate the growth of Hope’s Home.

 Nicole Cook, LPN – COO

-Amanda Wirth, LPN – Senior Manager of Supportive Living
+Amanda Montgomery, LPN – Senior Manager of Supportive Living

 Amanda graduated from Alberta’s Practical Nursing program, and has brought a wealth of knowledge and enthusiasm to Hope’s Home.
 Amanda’s responsibility is overlooking all operations for our supportive living homes.
 These homes provide 24/7 care for children with complex medical needs who do not have a place in a community home.
 Amanda works hard to ensure that these children have a fun and safe environment to live and play alongside other children, and to participate in the early development programming we offer at Hope’s Home.